 In the industrial sector, it is not unusual to encounter plants that install tens or hundreds of monitored points.
 From what we see, the number of points has a clear relation with the kWh demand of the plant, e.g. around 10 monitored points if the plant has a consumption of around 100MWh monthly or hundreds monitored points if the plant has over 500MWh consumption monthly.

 In the commercial sector, the number of monitored points is generally less but the rule of thumb when calculating the average meters installed based on the kWh demand is still valid.

-For example, a hotel with around 300 MWh monthly demand (e.g. 300 rooms, 15 stories and 20 rooms per floor) generally gets equipped with around 15 sub-metering points to monitor each floor, plus another 10-15 points to monitor, kitchens, bars, AHUs and lighting for the major areas of the hotel.
+For example, a hotel with an energy management system uses around 300 MWh monthly demand (e.g. 300 rooms, 15 stories and 20 rooms per floor) generally gets equipped with around 15 sub-metering points to monitor each floor, plus another 10-15 points to monitor, kitchens, bars, AHUs and lighting for the major areas of the hotel.

 Figure 1: Expected Load vs. Actual Load of monitored points

 Case 3: Calculating the number of monitored points based on potential savings